Traverse-Research/Volumetric-data-structures-for-real-time-ray-tracing/readme.md

 [![Banner](banner.png)](https://traverseresearch.nl)

 This repository contains all documents related to the master thesis by Rosalie de Winther on volumetric data structures.
+[The main document can be found here.](https://github.com/Traverse-Research/Volumetric-data-structures-for-real-time-ray-tracing/blob/main/build/main.pdf)

 # Presentations